David Meekison

 David Meekison (November 14, 1849 – February 12, 1915) was an American lawyer and politician who served as a two-term U.S. Representative from Ohio from 1897 to 1901.

 Early life and career

 Born in Dundee, Scotland, Meekison immigrated to the United States in 1855 with his parents, who settled in Napoleon, Ohio.
 He attended the common schools and was then apprenticed to the printer's trade.
-He served with the artillery in the United States Army 1866–1869.
+He served with the artillery in the United States Army from 1866 to 1869.

 After mustering out of the service, Meekison returned to Napoleon and studied law.
 He was appointed city clerk in 1872.

 He was admitted to the bar in 1873 and commenced practice in Napoleon, Ohio.

-He served as prosecuting attorney of Henry County 1873–1879.
+He served as prosecuting attorney of Henry County from 1873 to 1879.